LukasJansen100/Portfolio-S3/README.md

 The purpose of this portfolio is to demonstrate my personal achievements of this semester, which are necessary to fulfill the learning outcomes.

+During this semester I work together with [Teun](https://github.com/TeunMos) on the Individual Project.

 ## Learning Outcomes

 [Click here](https://github.com/LukasJansen100/Portfolio-IPS3/blob/main/LearningOutcomes.md) for an overview of all learning outcomes for this semester.